 - March 31, 2017 Visual Studio 2017 version 15.0

-You can learn more about how we ship our releases in the Visual Studio 2017 Release Rhythm document.
+You can learn more about how we ship our releases and how to identify different versions in the Visual Studio 2017 Release Rhythm document.

 These are the customer-reported issues addressed in this version:

 - If you install the Linux tools for C++ and CMake support, CMake becomes unusable.

 - Unable to load CMake after fresh install of Visual Studio Preview 15.4.